706-419-3883

 We need to eat fats to live, but a high saturated fat diet activates immune cells to produce an inflammatory protein, called interleukin-1beta.
 It acts on tissues and organs such as the liver, muscle, and fat (adipose) to turn off their response to insulin, making them insulin resistant.15

 In contrast to saturated fats, monounsaturated fats help prediabetes and type 2 diabetes.
 A few studies show that incorporating almonds into the diets of participants with type 2 diabetes positively affected blood sugar and reduced the risk of cardiovascular disease.16 17 Unsalted nuts are the best because prediabetes increases the risk of heart disease and hypertension.
 It is much healthier to consume unprocessed nuts than nuts with added salt and oil.
-Usually, the serving size for nuts is 1/4 cup.
+Usually, the serving size for nuts is a scant 1/4 cup of. one ounce by weight.

 Pistachios are high in monounsaturated fats.
 In a controlled, cross-over study, prediabetic participants who consumed pistachios for four months reaped health benefits.
 Compared to the participants on the control diet, those who ate the pistachios had significantly lower fasting blood glucose levels and improved measurements for insulin resistance.
 Consistent pistachio consumption has the potential to reduce the risk for undesirable clotting seen in prediabetes.18